- Major trekking trails in Nepal

 Major trekking trails in Nepal

-The major trekking trails in Nepal are Everest Trekking, Annapurna Trekking, and Langtang Trekking.
-Similarly, Manaslu Trekking, Mustang Trekking, Dolpo Trekking, Makalu Trekking, Kanchenjunga Trekking, and Rolwaling Trekking are also popular among trekkers.
-Specifically, Everest Base Camp Trek, Annapurna Base Camp Trek, Langtang Valley Trek, Ghorepani- Poonhill trek, Mardi Himal Trek, Mustang Trek, Muktinath Trekking, and Manaslu Trekking are bestsellers of Nepal trekking.
+Trekking in Nepal offers diverse trails for every kind of adventurer, from novices to seasoned trekkers.
+Among the renowned trekking routes are Everest Trekking, Annapurna Trekking, and Langtang Trekking.
+Trails such as Manaslu Trekking, Mustang Trekking, Dolpo Trekking, Makalu Trekking, Kanchenjunga Trekking, and Rolwaling Trekking further showcase the vast trekking opportunities in Nepal.
+Particularly, treks like Everest Base Camp Trek, Annapurna Base Camp Trek, Langtang Valley Trek, Ghorepani-Poonhill Trek, Mardi Himal Trek, Mustang Trek, Muktinath Trekking, and Manaslu Trekking stand out as the crown jewels of Nepalese trekking.

-Among these, Poonhill Trekking, Langtang Valley Trekking, Annapurna Base Camp Trek, Mardi Himal Trek, Mustang Trekking, and Muktinath Trekking are graded as easy to moderate trekking in Nepal whereas Manaslu Trekking, Makalu Trekking, Everest Base Camp Trekking are popular as an adventure or strenuous trekking in Nepal.
+For those looking for a more relaxed trek, Poonhill Trekking, Langtang Valley Trekking, Annapurna Base Camp Trek, Mardi Himal Trek, Mustang Trekking, and Muktinath Trekking are ideal, falling into the easy to moderate category.
+On the other hand, treks like Manaslu Trekking, Makalu Trekking, and Everest Base Camp Trekking are geared toward those seeking a more challenging and adventurous journey.

 Independent trekking and guided trekking in Nepal